CebotariP/WhitworthLibraryWebDev/README.md

 - Links to Facebook, Twitter, and Instagram
 - How small can we go with the Whitworth logo - the exact number?
 - For time sheet - i didn't submit last weeks - it was 4 hours - can i put that on this weeks?

+10/18/2022

+Feedback:
+- [ ] Header: use horizontal logo for whitworth
+  - [ ] must not be smaller than 1.25 inches (width)
+- [ ] Login to LibApps in footer-right
+- [ ] include google fonts link for all versions of fonts
+- [ ] bootstrap nav bar wrapping - look into for header
+  - [ ] make the nav bar stretch: div class column-small-6/12
+- [ ] make red nav sticky nav bar
+- [ ] current header - admin look and feel
+- [ ] prioritize footer
+- [ ] clean up: look and feel js/css for the file vs. embedded code
+- I PLACED THESE IN TRELLO